Carnival Sunshine accidents and incidents

 (Carnival Destiny) On May 24, 2010, a male passenger was found dead in his cabin.
 The crew found him unresponsive and confirmed the death.
-The man suffered from a pre-existing medical conditions (liver failure, cirrhosis, variceal bleed, hepatic encephalopathy) related to alcoholic liver disease.
+The man suffered from a pre-existing medical condition (liver failure, cirrhosis, variceal bleed, hepatic encephalopathy) related to alcoholic liver disease.

 |February 2010||Other Incidents|

 (Carnival Destiny) For a week the ship entered into unscheduled drydock (2010, February 13-20) for propulsion system repairs.
-Because of the emergency, 3 cruises were cancelled and another 3 had their itineraries changed.
+Because of the emergency, 3 cruises were canceled and another 3 had their itineraries changed.
 The vessel entered service on Feb 20, with a 2-night Nassau cruise from homeport Miami.